aleshaleksey/fansys23/11-weapons-armour.md

 ___
 ### Weapons, damage and governing stats

 Weapon damage is almost always natural physical damage (see ["damage type"](10-conditions-types.md#damage-types)).
 However, certain abilities like ["spirit strike"](06-abilities.md#spirit-strike) can change this.
-Weapons deal damage based on the damage dice which are specific to each weapon (see the [weapon table](#weapon-table) below) plus the bonus based on its governing stat (as well as material bonus and potentially other bonuses).
+Weapons deal damage based on the damage dice which are specific to each weapon (see the [weapon table](#weapon-table) below) plus the bonus based on its governing stat, [material level](12-equipment-economy.md#material-level) bonus, and occasionally bonuses due to a character's abilities and boons.
 For example a hand axe has an attack bonus of [[NAP] + [STR]] and deals [1d6 + [STR]] damage.

 Weapon attacks are generally targeted attacks that rely on NAP and are ["governed"](04-combat.md#attacks-and-damage-bonuses) by one of STR or DEX.
 For example a hand axe is always governed by STR, while a bow is always governed by DEX.
-However, some weapons (generally melee) can be governed by either STR or DEX as per character choice.
-In this case, if DEX is chosen as the governing attribute, then there is no stat bonus (from [DEX] of [STR]) added to the damage unless the character has the ["weapon finesse"](06-abilities.md#weapon-finesse) boon.
+However, some weapons can be governed by either STR or DEX as per character choice.
+In this case, if DEX is chosen as the governing attribute for a melee (close) attack, then there is no stat bonus (from [DEX] of [STR]) added to the damage unless the character has the ["weapon finesse"](06-abilities.md#weapon-finesse) boon.

 ___
 ### Improvised Weapons